 We at Fuentek have blogged often about how social media’s tremendous reach can deliver real value to TTOs.
-We also have a webinar on lessons learned in using social media tools as part of a technology marketing effort as well as our white paper on digital media guidelines.
+We also have a webinar on lessons learned in using social media tools as part of a technology marketing effort.
 And as of today, we have yet another resource for tech transfer professionals.
 (Drum roll, please!)

 We’ve released our white paper entitled, “Leveraging Social Media for Technology Transfer Marketing.”
-Originally prepared as a companion to the “How We Rode the Social Media Wave” webinar, this free white paper gives in-depth advice about:
+This free white paper gives in-depth advice about:

 - Why social media works

 - How to plan and implement an approach